 I was in a job interview pair programming session where I was asked to implement JavaScript’s setInterval method without using setInterval itself.
 I did poorly at that interview for many reasons, including not knowing how to implement this.

-The question
+The Question

-Implement the setInterval function in such a way that executing new SetInterval.prototype.start will start the function passed to it and run the function at intervals interval until the SetInterval.prototype.clear method is called.
+Implement the setInterval function in such a way that executing new SetInterval.prototype.start will start the function passed to it and run the function at intervals interval milliseconds until the SetInterval.prototype.clear method is called.

 For example:

-const theIntervalRunner = new SetInterval(() => console.log("logging"), 1000);
+const runner = new SetInterval(() => console.log("hello"), 1000);

-setTimeout(() => theIntervalRunner.clear(), 5000);
+setTimeout(() => runner.clear(), 5000);

 function SetInterval(fn, interval) {}